webdokkeren/vscode-join-lines/README.md

-## This extension adds a "joinLines" command to VS Code.
-It works just like the join lines command in Sublime Text
+# Join lines, trying to mimic join lines like you know it from Sublime Text